-- (a) an audit of a financial report for a financial year, or an audit of a financial report for a half-year, in accordance with the Corporations Act 2001; and - (b) an audit of a financial report for any other purpose. - Aus 0.2 This Auditing Standard also applies, as appropriate, to an audit of other historical financial information.
+- an audit of a financial report for a financial year, or (a) an audit of a financial report for a half-year, in accordance with the Corporations Act 2001; and - (b) an audit of a financial report, or a complete set of financial statements, for any other purpose. - This Auditing Standard also applies, as appropriate, to an Aus 0.2 audit of other historical financial information.